Costa0910/edie-homepage-master/README.md

 ## Acknowledgements

-- Steps to replicate a design with given frame / figma
+- How to replicate given frame / figma to functional website

 ## Contact